 Even better, there’s a ton of amazing destinations within striking distance of Los Angeles and San Francisco including Sequoia National Park, Kings Canyon National Park, Joshua Tree National Park, vineyards in Napa and Sonoma, and the incredible Pacific Coast Highway.
 If that list doesn’t get your fun and adventure blood pumping, it should.

 The price point, fuel economy, and capacity of the new aluminum-body Ford F150, along with Lance’s new 650 model, were the catalysts for Cruise America’s new truck camper initiative.
 Cruise America is exclusively focusing on the half-ton compatible 650-based model, and does not plan on offering larger Lance truck campers, or slide-out truck campers at this time.

-The truck campers are based on the 2016 Lance 650 models and are re-badged as Cruise America Truck Camper T17 models.
+The campers are based on the Lance 650 and are re-badged as Cruise America T17 models.

 There is a wet bath with shower and toilet in the Lance 650/Cruise America T17

-It also has a 5-gallon propane gas tank, 22-gallon fresh water tank, 16-gallon black tank, 15-gallon grey water tank, 3-cubic foot propane AC/DC refrigerator, and 6-gallon propane water heater.
+It also has a 5-gallon propane gas tank, 22-gallon fresh water tank, 16-gallon black tank, and 15-gallon grey water tank.
+There is a 3-cubic foot propane AC/DC refrigerator and a 6-gallon propane water heater.